18F/18f.gsa.gov/_posts/2017-10-11-pulling-back-the-curtain-on-it-procurement.md

-As strange as it sounds, there are some parallels between this scene and the world of government IT contracting. *Monolithic procurement* — large, complex, multi-year contracts, which are common in government IT procurement — can create a number of compelling illusions to agencies that use them:
+As strange as it sounds, there are some parallels between this scene and the world of government IT contracting. *Monolithic procurement* — large, complex, multi-year contracts, which are common in government IT procurement — can appear compelling to agencies that use them:

--   The illusion that complex, interdependent project requirements can be completely addressed by devoting enough time up front to capture them all in one Request for Proposal (RFP)
+-   The perception that complex, interdependent project requirements can be completely addressed by devoting enough time up front to capture them all in one Request for Proposal (RFP)
--   The illusion that government can eliminate risk by including just the right contract terms to hold vendors responsible if they fail to meet project goals
+-   The perception that government can eliminate risk by including just the right contract terms to hold vendors responsible if they fail to meet project goals
--   The illusion that agencies are better off relying on vendors for technical expertise rather than trying to hire in-house staff
+-   The perception that agencies are better off relying on vendors for technical expertise rather than trying to hire in-house staff

 The Technology Transformation Services (TTS) is a strong advocate for an alternative approach known as *modular contracting (*aka *modular